Caucasus Germans

 Caucasus Germans (Kaukasiendeutsche) are part of the German minority in Russia and the Soviet Union.
 They migrated to the Caucasus largely in the first half of the 19th century and settled in the North Caucasus, Georgia, Azerbaijan, Armenia and the region of Kars (present-day northeastern Turkey).
 In 1941, the majority of them were subject to deportation to Central Asia and Siberia during Joseph Stalin's population transfer in the Soviet Union.
-After Stalin's death in 1953 and the beginning of the Khrushchev Thaw, the Caucasus Germans were allowed to return, though few did.
-Many assimilated and, after 1991, emigrated to Germany.
+After Stalin's death in 1953 and the beginning of the Khrushchev Thaw, the Caucasus Germans were allowed to return, though only few did.
+Many assimilated and, after 1991, immigrated to Germany.
 Although the community today is a fraction of what it once was, many German buildings and churches are still extant, with some turned into museums.

 History

 Origins

 The victory of the Russian Empire under Catherine the Great in the Russo-Turkish War of 1768–1774 ensured its expansion into the Caucasus.
 It also created a need in populating these lands with Russian subjects in order to hasten their exploration.
-In the late 18th century, the government permitted families of Volga Germans to settle in the Kuban.
+In the late 18th century, the government permitted families of Volga Germans to settle in the Kuban displacing the native Circassians who were being exiled from their lands to the Ottoman Empire.
 However, poor infrastructure, lack of organization of the officials responsible for the settlement and the refusal of the military personnel to have these lands populated by non-Russians were an obstacle to the steady and constant migration of the Germans.
 In 1815, while participating in the Congress of Vienna, Russian Tsar Alexander I visited Stuttgart, a city in his mother's native Kingdom of Württemberg.
 Upon witnessing the oppression that local peasants were undergoing either due to belonging to different non-Lutheran Protestant sects or to their participation in separatist movements, he arranged for their settlement in Russian Transcaucasia in order to form agricultural colonies.